 Use these to show the following pivot table:

-The figures shown here are by species, but they will remain correct whatever combination of slicers, row and column fields you choose to display.
+The figures shown here are by family, but they will remain correct whatever combination of slicers, row and column fields you choose to display.

 Save your workbook as Pricey mammals then close it down.